HetorusNL/vocya/README.md

 https://api.vocya.hetorus.nl/course/jem1/chapter/jem1-1/word/jem1-1
 Searching is no longer supported on the API side, searching within returned words for a course/chapter/all should be performed client-side.

+\*change the domain name when running the API locally

 ## Dashboard

 The front-end dashboard of vocya showing the results of the API calls to the vocya API.